deathstalkr/deathstalkr/README.md

 ### Systems Engineer and AI/ML Developer

 Hello, I'm Solomon Johnson, a Systems Engineer and AI/ML Developer by profession based in India.
-With over **3 years and 5 months** of professional experience, I have worked on many projects using Python, Javascript and other languages.
+With over {{EXPERIENCE}} of professional experience, I have worked on many projects using Python, Javascript and other languages.

 - 🌍 I'm based in Banglore, Karnataka
 - ✉️ You can contact me at [solomon.johnson098@gmail.com](mailto:solomon.johnson098@gmail.com)